glangsto/gr-nsf/examples/README.md

 ## Example Radio Astronomy Integrate Spectra tools built with Gnuradio Companion (GRC)

-### These blocks are useful for Radio Astronomy Spectral Line Observations,
-particularly observations of our Milky Way Galaxy.
+### These blocks are useful for Radio Astronomy Spectral Line Observations, particularly observations of our Milky Way Galaxy.

 The GRC files are:

-1. vectordemo.grc - Simple test block comparing the simulated data before and after averaging.
+1. vectordemo.grc - Simple test block comparing the simulated data before and after averaging and medianing.

 1. Integrate_test.grc - More complicated test function using all blocks in the NsfIntegrate Designs except the osmosdr block.